 India has always been known for its historical culture of card games.
-With several game origins to its name, Indian card games were soon influenced by both eastern and western culture.
+With several game origins to its name, Indian card games were soon influenced by both eastern and western cultures.
 A card game with these influences sprouted in 2006, adapting itself from the popular western game of poker.
-Teenpatti went on to be India’s fastest-growing and most played game.
-With the appetite of a poker variant lingering among Indians, it was just a matter of time before the western variants of poker made its way to India.
+Teen patti went on to be India’s fastest-growing and most-played game.
+With the appetite for a poker variant lingering among Indians, it was just a matter of time before the western variants of poker made their way to India.

 While the law toggled with legalizing the game on the ground, while colloquial popular as a ‘skill-based game’, online poker flourished in India.
-With real-money and real-skill at stake, Indian poker games broke taboos to become widely accepted as a skill-based game.
-Indian poker sites now have millions of Indians play real money poker game online in India.
+With real money and real skill at stake, the Indian poker game broke taboos to become widely accepted as a skill-based game.
+Indian poker sites now have millions of Indians playing real money poker game online in India.

 Indian poker sites worked hard to bring global poker online in India.
-Simulating the same world-class experience Indian poker sites mushroomed by the dozen giving online poker in India the much-needed platform.
+Simulating the same world-class experience Indian poker sites mushroomed by the dozen, gives online poker in India the much-needed platform.
 The platforms also nourished the skills of Indian players giving birth to some world-class professionals.
 Indian poker games are here to stay.

 How to play an Indian Poker Game